gitlabhq/gitlabhq/doc/markdown/markdown.md

 GFM recognized special references.

-You can easily reference e.g. a team member, an issue, or a commit within a project.
+You can easily reference e.g. an issue, a commit, a team member or even the whole team within a project.

 GFM will turn that reference into a link so you can navigate between them easily.

 GFM will recognize the following:

 - @foo : for team members
+- @all : for the whole team
 - #123 : for issues
 - !123 : for merge requests
 - $123 : for snippets